belzecue/RabidTunes-rabid-hole-punch-godot/README.md

 Use these parameters to start a peer to peer network.
 [You can check the example to see how to do so.](https://gitlab.com/RabidTunes/rabid-hole-punch-example)

+# Credits

+Credits to [SLGamesCregg](https://github.com/SLGamesCregg) for his [Godot HolePuncher plugin](https://godotengine.org/asset-library/asset/608), because it served as a foundation to improve and develop this plugin.